ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

 For context: gRPC is the main API for Conduit.
 The HTTP API is generated using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).

+### API
+For any given pipeline component, only one method is required, one which starts an inspection (i.e. sending of data to the client).

+Three methods are required in total:
+1. One to inspect a connector (there's a single endpoint for source and destination connectors)
+2. One to inspect records coming into a processor
+3. One to inspect records coming out of a processor

 ### Implementation option 1: WebSockets
 Conduit provides a streaming endpoint.
 The stream is exposed using the WebSockets API.